-As students of music, the focus of concentration is on the various degrees we offer, namely, the Undergraduate degrees of Bachelor of Arts, Music Therapy, Music Education, Composition, and Performance, and Graduate degrees in Performance, Education, Music Therapy, and Conducting.
+As students of music, the focus of concentration is on the various degrees we offer, namely, the undergraduate degrees of Bachelor of Arts, Music Therapy, Music Education, Composition, Jazz Studies, and Performance, and graduate degrees in Performance, Education, Music Therapy, and Conducting.

-Many of our violin students hail from the great state of Colo., while a good number come from states such as Md., Calif., and Wyo.
+Many of our violin students hail from Colorado, while a good number come from out of state.
 Our numerous international students add to the diversity within the violin studio; students from Mexico, Korea, and China have made significant contributions to our rich musical environment.

 In addition to weekly violin lessons and studio classes, violin students gain valuable experience by performing in chamber music groups such as string quartets, and mixed chamber ensembles.
-Participation in larger ensembles such as the University Symphony Orchestra, Sinfonia Chamber Orchestra, and Opera Orchestra adds to this wide range of activities.
-Master-classes by visiting professional guest artist are also a regular feature of our program.
+Participation in larger ensembles such as the University Symphony Orchestra, the Sinfonia chamber orchestra, and the opera orchestra adds to this wide range of activities.
+Masterclasses by visiting professional guest artist are also a regular feature of our program.

 Our students are dedicated and passionate about the violin and committed to being the best musicians they can be, proudly producing many finalists in the annual concerto competition!